-ENTRY ASSIST HANDLE: An entry assist handle is located outside the entry door on most units-otherwise the roof ladder serves as the entry assist handle.
+ENTRY ASSIST HANDLE: An entry assist handle is located outside the entry door on most units.

 ENTRY DOORS, SCREENS, AND LOCKS: Entry door locks and deadbolts are keyed alike.
 Be sure to record all key numbers and keep them in a safe place.
 The screen door may be separated from the main entry door.
 Most Northwood products are now equipped with friction hinges and no longer need a hold back mechanism.
 On older models, a on the exterior wall will secure the main door against the side of the trailer.